MortezaAliyari/MortezaAliyari/README.md

 - 👀 I’m interested in Robotic and UAV with hands-on experience it and more than 5 years of experience.
 - 🌱 I’m currently learning ROS2 and Reinforcement learning as an AI algorithm.
 - 💞️ I’m looking to collaborate on the Robotic field.
 - 📫 How to reach me?
-You can find me on LinkedIn with below address:
+You can find more about me on LinkedIn with below address:

 *** www.linkedin.com/in/morteza-aliyari-1609a1107